top of page

 Overnight in Gondar.

-We spend our morning exploring medieval Gondar including a visit to the Fasildasi Palace, probably the most impressive of all the castles found in the area and the oldest.
+After the morning festivities, we begin exploring medieval Gondar.
+We visit Fasilidasi Palace, probably the most impressive of all the castles found in the area and the oldest!

 After lunch, we have a long drive to the Simien Mountains, where we will be staying in the highest lodge of Africa, at 3400 meters.